gwosc-tutorial/gwosc-catalog/docs/schema.md

 ## Description of the keys

-Keys marked "optional" are not required to be inlcuded.
+Keys marked "optional" are not required to be inlcuded; other keys are required.

 1. Root level